Island Exhibit Displays - Peninsula Display Booths

 Let us build this 20x20 island exhibit booth for you and all the other exhibitors can pack up and go home.
 You'll have all the traffic at the bar.
 Don't worry about the bar tab; this isn't heavy wood and steel as it appears to be.
 It was all constructed as a lightweight aluminum extrusion display with high resolution graphics printed on fabrics.
 Yes that is a print of wood and steel on fabric!
 Most exhibit halls have a contract with a catering company which is often in-house and they won't allow you to serve drinks at the bar.
 That won't stop attendees from walking up and sitting at the stools to ask what you are serving.
 The big screen TV mounted at the center of the bar may be showing your corporate video instead of the big game.
 As you may have guessed, the brick wall holding up the TV is just another one of our faux finishes.

 Maybe a futuristic looking trade show exhibit booth would help to promote the idea that your business is always on the leading edge of technology.
 Large flat screens add to the modernistic look.
 In this 20x20 space you could have a glossy looking floor or we can also print high resolution graphics on floor mats.
+We have plenty of ideas for great looking island exhibit displays.

 Is it an aluminum extrusion display or an island display?
 Yes!
 Here is an example of a 20x20 aluminum extrusion island display.
 The curved walls face outward in all directions absolutely forcing people to notice.
 The overhead sign is supported by the structure and being circular too can be seen from all directions.
 You are exhibiting at a trade show because you want people to see you and we will make sure that is exactly what happens.

 We can't help ourselves; we like attention!
 With this island display we make sure you are the star of the show by including seating inside, theater style so that everyone can watch your show.
 Bring them in, get them seated and make your presentation.
 People spend hours walking around the exhibit halls and having a place to sit and watch your presentation on a big screen TV will be a welcome change.
+Having visibility on all sides is the big benefit of having one of our island exhibit displays.

 A cone shaped sign at the top of your booth does two things.
 The shape makes it visible from all sides and the curves also allow for lights shining upward to illuminate your logo.
 Let's make it easy for your existing customers to find your booth at the trade show and encourage potential new customers to come and take a look.